-We also have a two day Script Assessment Workshop which is taught by the same tutor, and is an introduction to the area.
+We have a two day Script Assessment Workshop which is taught by the same lecturer, Sally Chesher, and is an introduction to the area.

-If you are an experienced screenwriter you may consider applying for our Master In Screen Arts.
+If you are an experienced screenwriter you may consider applying for the Master of Arts Screen: Screenwriting.

 What you will need

-For the online components of the course you will need access to a desktop or laptop computer with camera, sound and good internet connection for the evening Zoom Video sessions.
+You will need access to a desktop or laptop computer with camera, sound and a good internet connection for the Zoom Video sessions.